dzbeck/multiscanner/docs/using.md

 Using MultiScanner
 ==================
-Information on default tool modules, the user interface, and the API is below.
+Information on default analysis modules, the user interface, and the API is below.

 ##Default Analysis Modules
 ----------------------